alphagov/ckan-functional-tests/README.md

 ## Warnings

 This test suite _will_ emit warnings if it is unable to complete an assertion for reasons that don't necessarily indicate a failure.

-Examples of such cases are where an expected value is not found in a returned list, but the returned list has the maximum allowed number of values (implication being, the value could well just be "beyond the fold", but equally, it might not be).
+Examples of such cases are where an expected value is notfound in a returned list, but the returned list has the maximum allowed number of values, eg 1000 returned results when in fact there may be 1005 in total, so the result might be item 1001.

 Rather than simply marking this as a "pass" and allowing a user to infer that a specific test is definitely working, we emit a warning summarizing the problem.

 Usually these warnings are nothing to worry about, but if you do want to explicitly assert that a particular feature is working, some tests may respond to being run repeatedly.
 The `-Werror` pytest option can be used to treat these warnings as test failures.

+## Skipped tests

 There are also some combinations of parametrization values which will always be skipped (because they are combinations of features which are not supported).
 These are nothing to worry about